Two young men smiling on waterfront with city skyline, sailboat in background

 Learn to take a break

 It’s become a challenge for students to separate our school and personal lives during the pandemic.
 Under “normal” circumstances, our personal life is spent at home, doing extracurricular activities, and meeting up with friends, and our school lives are spent in classrooms.
 For many students, said activities have all been done within the same four walls: your home.
 The fine line between work and rest time can become a struggle to maintain, inducing stress as a result.
 The failed separation leads us to figure out proper breaks to stay mentally fit.
 Free time spent on your phone or computer in the same position and location you were in school isn’t the healthiest.
 Try to take breaks that allow you to clear your mind and take on recreational activities.
 Going for walks, drawing, reading, listening to music, and baking are all activities that don’t require a screen and allow you to reflect on your day and feelings.
-Find activities that suit you as a person and complement your respond to stress.
+Find activities that suit you as a person and complement your response to stress.
 Trying new hobbies might help you find a recreational break for proper and healthy relaxation time.

 Related: A General Guide to Mental Health Awareness for Students